 Read the entire Christianity Today report here.

 In the wake of disasters like Hurricane Harvey, make sure your church is prepared and protected.
-Use resources like When Disaster Strikes, Planning for Emergency Evacuations, and Serving as a Disaster Relief Team to help safeguard against future events and also to learn how you might offer relief and assistance today.
+Use resources like When Disaster Strikes to help safeguard against future events and also to learn how you might offer relief and assistance today.

 Emily Lund is Assistant Editor for Church Law & Tax.